Make a difference to pets' lives - and yours too

 There are several ways you can help Wood Green - all of them are vital to helping animals in need.

-• Animal welfare - we need help with cleaning, feeding and grooming the animals, socialising them and improving their environment
+• Animal welfare - we need help with cleaning, feeding and grooming the animals, socialising them and improving their environment.

-• Community engagement - you could promote responsible pet ownership as a tour guide, mascot, or by supporting events
+• Community engagement - you could promote responsible pet ownership as a tour guide, mascot, or by supporting events.

-• Corporate services - from maintenance, plumbing, carpentry and gardening to stores, security and environmental roles
+• Corporate services - from maintenance, plumbing, carpentry and gardening to stores, security and environmental roles.

 • Fundraising – support community events or take part in an extreme challenge to raise money.
 Or deliver campaign packs and sell raffle tickets.

 We value diversity within our volunteer team and welcome applications from every section of the community.
-You should be 18 years or older for all volunteering roles apart from in our Charity Shops where the age is from 14 years or over.

 You can still volunteer when claiming benefits but should inform your Job Centre of any volunteer work you are doing.
 As long as you continue to meet the conditions of receiving the benefit there should be no restrictions of the amount or type of volunteering you carry out.

 All EU citizens can volunteer with Wood Green.
 If you’re from outside the EU and have a work or study visa, you can volunteer for the activity detailed on your visa.
 Unfortunately, if you have a visitor visa you can’t volunteer with us.